tycloud97/resident-management/docs/04-feature-scope-complaint-management.md

 # 4. Feature Scope – Complaint Management

-## 4.1 Why this module is chosen
+## 4.1 Why this module was chosen

 - Complaint handling is the most critical interaction between residents and the management board.
-- It covers a full end-to-end workflow: from UI → API → database → reporting.
+- It demonstrates a complete end-to-end workflow: from UI → API → database → reporting.

 ---